manu12121999/RemoveBG-GIMP/README.md

 ### Windows:
 1. Install python

-2. Put the remove_background folder(unzipped) in a your plugins- directory (at *C:\Program Files\GIMP 2.99\lib\gimp\2.99\plug-ins*)
+2. Put the remove_background folder(unzipped) in a your plugin-directory at *C:\Program Files\GIMP 2.99\lib\gimp\2.99\plug-ins*

-3. Install requests in for the pyhton installation of Gimp by opening the command prompt in admin mode and type: (replace remove_bg by the name of the folder)
+3. Install requests for the python installation of Gimp by opening the command prompt in admin mode and type: (replace remove_bg by the name of the folder)
 ```
  cd C:\Program Files\GIMP 2.99\lib\gimp\2.99\plug-ins\remove_bg
  python -m venv gimpenv